MrJackSpade/RG35XXP-XFCE/README.md

-# XFCE Desktop Environment for RG35XXP, RG35XXH, and RG35XXSP Handhelds
+# XFCE Desktop Environment for RG35XXP, RG35XXH, and RG35XXSP Handhelds (And more?)

 This project provides a method to install the XFCE desktop environment on RG35XXP, RG35XXH, and RG35XXSP handheld gaming consoles.
 It's designed to enhance the functionality of these devices by adding a versatile desktop environment.